bradleyeckert/hermes/docs/mole.md

 File-like streaming is used for writing.
 Creating the file writes the boilerplate and challenge.
 Writing to the file appends a block at a time to the output.
 Every `1<<HERMES_FILE_MESSAGE_SIZE` bytes, the message HMAC is written and a new message is begun.
 The sequence of messages is serialized.
 Each message aligns with a `1<<HERMES_FILE_MESSAGE_SIZE` block of storage.
 For example, using `9` for `HERMES_FILE_MESSAGE_SIZE` pads each chunk to 512 bytes.
 Message overhead is about 28 bytes, so a 512-byte block (the size used for file storage) would use 94.5% of the block for payload data.

 Closing the file saves any remaining data in the block and writes the HMAC.
-Hermes does not impose a length limit on the file, but it does require each message length to be a multiple of 16 bytes.
+Mole does not impose a length limit on the file, but it does require each message length to be a multiple of 16 bytes.
 The way to meet this requirement is to write to the file 16 or 32 bytes at a time.

 For example, a 24-bit stereo CODEC produces 6-byte samples.
 Five samples pack into 32 bytes, with 2 unused bytes (maybe used as telemetry).
 Any data not a multiple of 16 bytes long is padded with zeros.

-File reading is outside the scope of Hermes.
-Messages can only be read from the beginning, so the utility of reading them with Hermes would be limited.
+File reading is outside the scope of Mole.
+Messages can only be read from the beginning, so the utility of reading them with Mole would be limited.
 But, the file reading demo is `test/read.c`.
 The file is created by `test/test.c`.

 ## Modern UARTs